-There is a 2 million strong pool of freelancers in Britain and the flexibility offered by those freelancers was calculated as adding value of some £21 billion to the British economy.
+There is a 2 million strong pool of people freelancing in Britain and the flexibility offered by those freelancers was calculated as adding value of some £21 billion to the British economy.
 Over the next five years, the number of freelancers is going to continue to grow.

 Freelancers are defined as self-employed people who usually provide pieces of work for other people.
 They can work in almost any industry from marketing, administration, and finance, to design, law and teaching but a common theme is that they often work from home or from one of the many coworking spaces that have been popping up in recent years.

 So, as the working landscape shifts, and more and more people move away from using traditional office spaces as part of an employed in-house team, how will the office design industry be impacted?
 Will it be impacted negatively?

 Freelancers can work from anywhere

 At first glance, for companies who normally offer traditional office design and fit-out services to businesses with teams of in-house employees, this shift to non-traditional ways of working could spell disaster.

 However, while freelancers can work from anywhere, not all places are compatible with the nature of their work, meet recommended health and safety guidelines or fulfil their needs.

 With that said, this change could, in fact, represent two distinct opportunities for the office design industry to expand into; home offices and coworking spaces.

 A lot of freelancers choose to work from the comfort of their own home without the distraction and interruption of a busy office environment.
 With advances in digital technology, many people are able to do their best work from home, however, to be successful in the long term, they will need more than just their laptop and a good wifi connection.